 2. Can I deduct my travel expenses?

 Travel away from one’s “tax home” may be deductible.
 The question of where a fulltime RVer’s tax home is can be a challenge to answer, though.
 For most fulltime RVers who do not have a “home base” (i.e. a second home somewhere that they check in with regularly where living expenses are being duplicated), they are considered what the IRS calls “itinerant.”
 Itinerants do not by definition travel away from home because their home goes with them where they go.
 There may be exceptions depending on your unique situation.
 If you do plan to deduct travel expenses, it is important to keep a detailed, written log of your miles traveled (the IRS will ask to see it if you’re audited!).
+The umbrella company HMRC guidance prompts a number of different ways to manage your money properly.
 To read more about deductible travel expenses and record keeping requirements, see https://www.irs.gov/pub/irs-pdf/p463.pdf.

 3. Can I deduct my campground fees?